martinfleis/phd-thesis/source/14_Morphometric elements of urban form.md

 _H aerial contiguity is better than any other aggregation model_ +test here (ISUF) _H network configuration is better than network reach_ +based on literature (SS) _We can use MT to build a relational model based on aerial contiguity & network configuration, limiting the data requeirements at the same time._ +tested in practice in Ch7
+_relational combination of both area-based and location-based aggregations (minimising MAUP for each)_

 ##### Subsets of elements
 ==revise==